2026 Roots of Justice Convening

 Lecia Brooks is a seasoned equity and justice leader with decades of experience advancing civil rights and community transformation.

-She spent nearly two decades at the Southern Poverty Law Center, where she championed racial justice initiatives and worked alongside communities to dismantle systemic oppression.
+She has spent nearly two decades at the Southern Poverty Law Center, where she championed racial justice initiatives and worked alongside communities to dismantle systemic oppression.
+She is now the Chief of Staff.

 Earlier in her career, Lecia served with the National Conference for Community & Justice (NCCJ, now Confluence Rising) in Los Angeles, leading programs to combat bias and empower youth, including anti-hate diversion courses, empowerment camps for girls, and support spaces for queer and questioning youth.
 A proud NCCJ camp alum from 1974, Lecia brings a lifelong commitment to fostering inclusion, healing, and intergenerational community—making her an inspiring keynote for this year’s Roots of Justice Convening on February 27, 2026 in Long Beach!